Where to Dine

 Also a bit closer to Blue, Bob’s is a one-stop shop for fried seafood, clam chowder, and a classic New England lobster dinner.
-Stop by and pick up a clam bake to take to the beach, or eat in on the no frills picnic tables.
+Stop by and pick up a clam bake to take to the beach, or eat at one of the no frills picnic tables.
 Bob’s also serves Richardson's Ice Cream, so swing by for a scoop.

 Sister restaurant to Ceia, Brine is an oyster bar but oh so much more.
 Steaks, swordfish, and even caviar, grace the broad yet select menu.
 Sidle up to the sleek stainless and marble bar and enjoy freshly shucked bivalves, an inventive crudo, or a bone-in prime rib.
 Terrific wine and cocktail list.